-So did I book this amazing deal?
+So how did I book this amazing deal?
 It was an error fare.
-Everything you want to know about error fares is this post!
+Everything you want to know about airline error fares is this post!

 Essentially, an error fare is exactly what it sounds like.
 Although computers often times calculate fares, real humans are the ones that put them online.
 Sometimes they mistype the fare.
 Sometimes they forget to add in a hefty tax or fuel charge.
 Sometimes it’s actually a computer glitch.
 Whatever the case may be, it results in some unbelievable flight deals going live for people to book.